 In general, simultaneous and orchestrated production of omnidirectional and TV content is not straightforward.
 Merging these different types of content is a challenge in each step of the production workflow.
 However, we need to find ways to avoid completely separated and double effort production workflows and to find interesting and efficient synergies.
-At this point in time, it's too early to identify precise requirements, as there is no experience yet in how to handle this.
-However, how to integrate classic TV production and novel VR production is a major challenge to tackle, and should be taken into account and contemplated in further testing scenarios in ImmersiaTV.
+How to integrate classic TV production and novel VR production is a major challenge to tackle, and should be taken into account and contemplated in further testing scenarios in ImmersiaTV.
 Potential synergies include:

-- Synchronized play-out experiences to TV and HMD (see D2.3 specifications with regard to ImmersiaTV Player). - "Second screen"-type of VR-based extensions before, after and in between TV programs, during breaks, ... - Smart metadata annotation that allows interlinking of related TV and omnidirectional content, such that it can be packaged together in content offerings to the consumer or allow for new content creation. - Reuse of omnidirectional video for regular TV production. - Reuse of TV or archive content in omnidirectional content formats.

-- Joint pre-production efforts such as on-location research and integrated call sheets.
+- Synchronized play-out experiences to TV and HMD (see D2.3 specifications with regard to ImmersiaTV Player). - "Second screen"-type of VR-based extensions before, after and in between TV programs, during breaks, ... - Smart metadata annotation that allows interlinking of related TV and omnidirectional content, such that it can be packaged together in content offerings to the consumer or allow for new content creation. - Reuse of omnidirectional video for regular TV production. - Reuse of TV or archive content in omnidirectional content formats. - Joint pre-production efforts such as on-location research and integrated call sheets.